-- a) Hearing protection must be worn by all workers/sub-contractors when working near plant and equipment with a noise level higher than 85dBA.
-The table below can be used as a general guide of when to wear hearing protection. - b) Personal hearing protectors should be inspected prior to use to ensure: - Ear-muff seals are undamaged; - The tension of headbands is not reduced; - There are no unofficial modifications; - Compressible ear-plugs are soft, pliable and clean. - c) If disposable ear-plugs are used, they should only be worn once.
+- Ear-muff seals are undamaged;

+- The tension of headbands is not reduced;

+- There are no unofficial modifications;

+- Compressible ear-plugs are soft, pliable and clean.

+- c) If disposable ear-plugs are used, they should only be worn once.

-4.19 PERSONAL PROTECTIVE EQUIPMENT (PPE)
+3.19 PERSONAL PROTECTIVE EQUIPMENT (PPE)

 - a) All workers on site must wear the following PPE:

-- · Safety boots.
+- Safety boots.

-- · High vis clothing.
+- High vis clothing.

 - b) Additional PPE shall be worn appropriate to the task, including:

 - Sunscreen;

 - Safety glasses;

 - Hearing protection;

 - Dust masks, respirators;

 - Welding shields;

 - Gloves;

 - Other items as deemed appropriate.

 - c) Hard hats shall be worn when working in areas where there is a danger of falling objects or overhead obstructions.

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 47 of 70 Owner: WHS Manager Date of Issue: July 2019 a) The Site Manager shall act as the Safety Representative on the site.
+Document Ref: RG WHS Management Plan Individual Build Version: 03.1 Page: Page 46 of 96 Owner: WHS Manager Date of Issue : July 2020 a) The Site Manager shall act as the Safety Representative on the site.

-5.0 COMMUNICATION AND CONSULTATION
+4.0 COMMUNICATION AND CONSULTATION

-5.1 CONSULTATION ARRANGEMENTS
+4.1 CONSULTATION ARRANGEMENTS

-5.2 TOOLBOX MEETINGS
+4.2 TOOLBOX MEETINGS